Umar Kremlev: Career

-Umar has been involved in boxing since his youth.
-Until July 2017, he was Head of Patriot Boxing Promotions and worked with such leading boxers as Roy Jones Jr., Fedor Chudinov, Dmitry Chudinov and Mikhail Aloyan.
-Now he is working at the Boxing Progress Center in Moscow.
+Kremlev has been involved in boxing since his youth.
+Until July 2017, he was Head of Patriot Boxing Promotions and worked with leading boxers such as Roy Jones Jr., Fedor Chudinov, Dmitry Chudinov, and Mikhail Aloyan.
+He now works at the Boxing Progress Centre in Moscow.

-On 1 February 2017, Kremlev became General Secretary and Member of the Executive Committee of the Russian Boxing Federation.
+On 1 February 2017, Kremlev became General Secretary and a Member of the Executive Committee of the Russian Boxing Federation.

-On 3 November 2018, Kremlev was elected (63 votes) to the Executive Committee of the International Boxing Association (AIBA, later IBA) at the AIBA Congress in Moscow and thus became the first Russian to be nominated Member of AIBA Executive Committee.
+On 3 November 2018, Kremlev was elected (with 63 votes) to the Executive Committee of the International Boxing Association (AIBA, later IBA) at the AIBA Congress in Moscow, thus becoming the first Russian to be nominated as a Member of the AIBA Executive Committee.

-On 23 February 2019, he was elected First Vice-President of the European Boxing Confederation (EUBC) by a majority of votes (25 out of 40) at the EUBC General Assembly held in Moscow.
+On 23 February 2019, he was elected First Vice‑President of the European Boxing Confederation (EUBC) by a majority of votes (25 out of 40) at the EUBC General Assembly held in Moscow.

-On 21 November 2019, Kremlev was nominated as Chairman of AIBA Marketing Commission at the AIBA Extraordinary Executive Committee Meeting; he later organized AIBA Continental Forums for the countries of the Americas, Oceania and Asia in 2020.
+On 21 November 2019, Kremlev was nominated as Chairman of the AIBA Marketing Commission at the AIBA Extraordinary Executive Committee Meeting; he later organised AIBA Continental Forums for the countries of the Americas, Oceania, and Asia in 2020.

-He won a vote of 57.33 per cent to replace Mohamed Moustahsane of Morocco to serve as AIBA's President, on 12 December 2020.
-The election was held virtually at AIBA’s ongoing congress due to the COVID-19 pandemic.
+He won 57.33 per cent of the vote to replace Mohamed Moustahsane of Morocco as AIBA President on 12 December 2020.
+The election was held virtually at AIBA's ongoing congress owing to the COVID-19 pandemic.
 It was attended by 155 National Federations from five continents.